 We are committed to ongoing research and development as part of our efforts to be at the forefront of physician and patient preference in the area of chronic disease, especially lymphedema and chronic venous insufficiency.
-As of December 31, 2018, our research and development and clinical operations staff included more than 15 engineers, scientists, clinical monitors and project managers with expertise in trial management, pneumatics, electronics, garment design, embedded software, mechanical design, sensors and manufacturing technologies.
-Our research and development expenses, including spending on our clinical evidence development efforts, totaled \$5.3 million and \$5.1 million for the years ended December 31, 2018 and 2017, respectively.
+As of December 31, 2019, our research and development and clinical operations staff included more than 20 engineers, scientists, clinical monitors and project managers with expertise in pneumatics, electronics, garment design, embedded software, mechanical design, sensors, manufacturing technologies and clinical trial management.
+Our research and development expenses, including spending on our clinical evidence development efforts, totaled \$5.2 million and \$5.3 million for the years ended December 31, 2019 and 2018, respectively.
 Our current research and development efforts are focused primarily on increasing efficacy, improving design for ease-of-use, enhancing clinical functionality and reducing production costs of our solutions.
-Our clinical development efforts are focused on further differentiating our products from our competitors.
-We coordinate our development efforts with our intellectual property strategies in order to enhance our ability to obtain patent and other intellectual property protection.
+Our clinical development efforts with our intellectual property strategies in order to enhance our ability to obtain patent and other intellectual property protection.